daboehme/caliper-tutorial/tutorial/region_profiling.md

     $ cali-config --help=runtime-report
     runtime-report
      Print a time profile for annotated regions
       Options:
-      aggregate_across_ranks
-        Aggregate results across MPI ranks
+       aggregate_across_ranks Aggregate results across MPI ranks
-      calc.inclusive
-        Report inclusive instead of exclusive times
-    [...]
+       calc.inclusive         Report inclusive instead of exclusive times exclude_regions        Do not take snapshots for the given region names/patterns. include_branches       Only take snapshots for branches with the given region names. include_regions        Only take snapshots for the given region names/patterns. level                  Minimum region level that triggers snapshots [...]

-You can also run `cali-query --help=configs` for a complete list of recipes and their parameters.
+You can also run `cali-query --help=configs` for the list of available recipes.
 Note that some of the options have additional Caliper build dependencies.
 You can find more information about Caliper's built-in measurement recipes [here](https://software.llnl.gov/Caliper/BuiltinConfigurations.html).